 Contracting an infection

-Reaction to the jewelry material
+Reactions to the jewelry material

 Some people are allergic to certain metals.
 In fact, it’s quite common to have a reaction to cheap metal alloys, especially those containing nickel.
-Metal allergies cause a lot of irritation for piercings and may even lead to infections as the resistance of the body tissues are worn down by irritation.
+Metal allergies cause a lot of irritation for piercings and may even lead to infections as the resistance of the body tissues are suppressed by irritation.

 Improperly sized jewelry

-If you go to a reputable body piercing studio and have a trained piercing professional do your piercing, then this shouldn’t be a problem.
-However, some less experienced piercers may choose jewelry that’s too small for a new piercing.
+Some lesser-experienced piercers may choose jewelry that’s too small for a new piercing.
 When that happens, the jewelry can sink into the piercing itself and cause irritation that will increase healing time.

 A new piercing often swells, and that’s why it’s important to pick jewelry that’s the right size.
 A piercing professional will be able to tell whether a particular jewelry piece is large enough to account for the swelling that will occur after piercing.
-But if your jewelry does sink into the piercing, go to a reputable piercing studio to have an appropriate piece of jewelry placed in it.

 There are still some places that will perform nose piercings with a piercing gun.
 I cannot stress enough that piercing guns are the worst way to get any body part pierced, even earlobes.